pesterhazy/presumably/posts/howto-babashka.md

 ## Duplicate an array

-As a Bash programmer you mask wonder how to duplicate an array in babashka.
+As a Bash programmer you may wonder how to duplicate an array in babashka.
 Well, you don't.

 First, babashka typically uses vectors, not arrays.
 But more importantly, in babashka you don't need to make a copy of a thing to preserve the original, because vectors are immutable: